 To clarify your message means to clearly define your core brand message.

 Your core message is the overarching message in your business.
-Less like an elevator pitch, and more like a value proposition, your core message tells people why you do what you do, what you do and for whom, and how you do it.
+Less like an elevator pitch, and more like a value proposition, your core message tells people why you do what you do, what makes you unique, and communicates the value of working with you.

 When you clarify your message, you can more easily market and promote your business, and more easily attract coaching clients.

 Clarify your message since it’s the first thing someone sees

 Your message is often the first thing people hear or see from you.